Restrainite/restrainite.github.io/usage.md

 - Create an empty slot or use an existing one.
 - Add a `DynamicVariableSpace` component with the name `Restrainite` to it.
 - Add a `DynamicReferenceVariable<User>` component with the name `Target User`, that points to the user who should be affected by the restriction.
-This has to be in the same slot as the  `DynamicVariableSpace` component.
 - If a password is set, add a `DynamicValueVariable<string>` component with the name `Password` and the value of the password.
-This has to be in the same slot as the  `DynamicVariableSpace` component.
 - Add a `DynamicValueVariable<bool>` component with the name listed in the tag of the restriction under the `Restrainite Status` slot or on the [features page](features.html).
-This can also be in any child slot.
 - Toggle the value to enable/disable the restriction.

 [Screenshot of the steps above](basic_setup.jpg)